Wednesday, January 30, 2008

 VIDEO FOREPLAY SUNDAYS: FOR YOU LATE SUCKAS

-I think all my day one Wire watchers and I’ll even through in my DVD folk that caught up over the summer can relate to this post and the Video foreplay for this week.
-This is for all those people that bother us in the middle of a great scene of dialogue to ask questions about the show and the amazing character’s Tet a Tet they’re making us miss with their dumb late to the party questions.
+I believe all my day one Wire watchers, and even those who caught up over the summer with DVDs, can relate to this post and the video foreplay for the week.
+This is for all those people who interrupt us right in the middle of a great scene or sharp dialogue to ask questions about the show and the intimate character moments they are causing us to miss with their late-to-the-party inquiries.

-Who’s that guy?
-Why’d he do that?
+Who is that guy?
+Why did he do that?
 Why is she sleeping with him?
 Did she sleep with him too?
 Who killed him?
 What did that line mean?
 Why is everyone laughing?
-Why does he keep saying shiiit?
+Why does he keep saying that word?
 Was he important?
-Why they drove off, and then drive back?
-Why does it matters that they had to sign in the last time?
+Why did they drive off and then come back?
+Why does it matter that they had to sign in last time?

-Like my man Chris said “You don’t ever want to be the last to the party”.
-So below is the first 4 seasons of the Wire in 4 minutes for all you late to the party summabitches.
-Now you have no reason to bother me while I’m watching my stories.
-Shiiiiitt.
+As my man Chris said, you never want to be the last to the party.
+So here is the first four seasons of The Wire summarized in four minutes for all you latecomers.
+Now you have no reason to bother me while I am watching my stories.
 Get hooked.

 P.S.
 I realize I didn’t do a bulletin for last weeks special first edition of Video Foreplay Sundays: The Wire edition, so some of you may have missed out on the special favorites sampling I did.
 So for those of you who need that fix.
 Check it out here.